soniastylecodes/Poetic-Coder/README.md

 ### Hi, I'm Sonia Atsen 👋  Popularly known as **SoniaStyle**

 I’m an software developer, writer (Poet) and public speaker.
 I'm the teamlead of [Jos Tech Girls](jostechgirls.com).
 I am an avid advocate for diversity and intersectionality in technology and accessibility in web development.
-I am also a storyteller, so for me, its not about the number of codes i have written, but the way i can prefectly tell my story.
+I am also a storyteller, so for me, its not about the number of codes i have written, but the way i can prefectly tell my stories.

 - 📱  I’m currently working on a site to teach kids how to code using poetry..
 Yeah, it gonna be real fun
 - 🤓 I’m currently learning WORDPRESS.